s0schen/powerwall_monitor/readme.md

 	CREATE CONTINUOUS QUERY cq_daily ON powerwall RESAMPLE EVERY 1h BEGIN SELECT sum(home) AS home, sum(solar) AS solar, sum(from_pw) AS from_pw, sum(to_pw) AS to_pw, sum(from_grid) AS from_grid, sum(to_grid) AS to_grid INTO powerwall.daily.:MEASUREMENT FROM powerwall.kwh.http GROUP BY time(1d), month, year tz('Australia/Adelaide') END
 	CREATE CONTINUOUS QUERY cq_monthly ON powerwall RESAMPLE EVERY 1h BEGIN SELECT sum(home) AS home, sum(solar) AS solar, sum(from_pw) AS from_pw, sum(to_pw) AS to_pw, sum(from_grid) AS from_grid, sum(to_grid) AS to_grid INTO powerwall.monthly.:MEASUREMENT FROM powerwall.daily.http GROUP BY time(365d), month, year END
 	```

+Note: the database queries are set to use `Australia/Adelaide` as timezone.
+Edit the database commands above to replace `Australia/Adelaide` with your own timezone.

+### Grafana Setup

-* open up Grafana in the browser at `http://<server ip>:9000` and login with `admin/admin`
+* Open up Grafana in a browser at `http://<server ip>:9000` and login with `admin/admin`
-* from `Configuration\Data Sources`, add `InfluxDB` database with:
+* From `Configuration\Data Sources`, add `InfluxDB` database with:
   - name: `InfluxDB`
   - url: `http://influxdb:8086`
   - database: `powerwall`
   - min time interval: `5s`
-* from `Configuration\Data Sources`, add `Sun and Moon` database with:
+* From `Configuration\Data Sources`, add `Sun and Moon` database with:
   - name: `Sun and Moon`
   - your latitude and longitude
+* Edit `dashboard.json` to replace `Australia/Adelaide` with your own timezone.
-* from `Dashboard\Manage`, select `Import`, and upload `dashboard.json`
+* From `Dashboard\Manage`, select `Import`, and upload `dashboard.json`

+### Notes

-Note: the database queries are set to use `Australia/Adelaide` as timezone.
-Edit the database commands above and `dashboard.json` to replace `Australia/Adelaide` with your own timezone.
+* The database queries and dashboard are set to use `Australia/Adelaide` as the timezone.
+Remember to edit the database commands and the `dashboard.json` file to replace `Australia/Adelaide` with your own timezone.

-Note also: influxdb does not run reliably on older models of Raspberry Pi, resulting in the Docker container terminating with `error 139`.
+* InfluxDB does not run reliably on older models of Raspberry Pi, resulting in the Docker container terminating with `error 139`.

 Enjoy!

 ---
 If you found this useful, say _Thank You!_ [with a beer.](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mihailescu2m%40gmail%2Ecom&lc=AU&item_name=memeka&item_number=odroid&currency_code=AUD&bn=PP%2DDonationsBF%3Abtn_donate_LG%2Egif%3ANonHosted)